vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - fix: all //! and //!TODO and //!
 TODO etc.

 ### Fixes
-- *fix: skipValidation does not work??
-- *fix: validation kills expressions.
-- *fix: color-type in stylespec is sometimes a string, sometimes nothing, but it should be... well... what?
 - fix: throw warning/error on invalid/misspelled property-names and property-values before moving on to fallbacks during coalesce.
 	(the maplibre-error is e.g.: "Error: layers.myLayerId.paint.line-color: color expected, "blaack" found")
 - fix: if interactive-callback is set both on polygon-fill and polygon-contour, moving the cursor from the line further on the fill the cursor somehow switches back from pointer to normal... so I guess, interaction is not accessible (did not test with propper popups yet).
 However, this is a rare case, and if you move quickly over the contour inside the polygon, it will still work.